-Centipedegrass is a slow-growing, coarse-textured, warm-season turf that is adapted for use in low maintenance situations.
+Centipedegrass (Eremochloa ophiuroides) is a slow-growing, coarse-textured, warm-season turf that is adapted for use in low maintenance situations.
 It is often referred to as "lazy man's grass" due to its infrequent mowing and fertilization requirements.
 It also has a light-green color and spreads by stolons.
 It does not tolerate traffic, compaction, high pH, excessive thatch, drought, or heavy shade.
 Centipedegrass can often be confused with St. Augustinegrass.
 However, centipedegrass has alternating leaves at the nodes whereas St. Augustinegrass has opposite leaves at the nodes.
 Centipedegrass also has a more pointed, slenderer leaf blade than St. Augustinegrass.
 Both leaf blades are V-shaped in cross section, but that of St. Augustinegrass has a more obviously boat-shaped tip.

 - For a month-by-month centipedegrass lawn maintenance calendar, see Centipedegrass Lawn Maintenance Calendar, AG-381.